AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48293-composite-products-go-out-of-stock.md

 1. Create a configurable product with one associated product using the primary website's stock source (set qty = 1).
 1. Place an order for the configurable product.
 1. Run the cron.
-1. Open the configurable product from the front end and confirm it is out of stock.
+1. Open the configurable product from the storefront and confirm it is out of stock.
 1. Open the configurable product from the [!UICONTROL Admin] and set the **[!UICONTROL Manage Stock Option]** to *[!UICONTROL No]*.
 1. Run the cron.
 1. Ship the order and add qty to the simple product making it in stock.